MinishLab/model2vec/README.md

 ## Updates & Announcements

+- **23/05/2025**: We released [potion-multilingual-128M](https://huggingface.co/minishlab/potion-multilingual-128M), a multilingual model trained on 101 languages.
+It is the best performing static embedding model for multilingual tasks, and is capable of generating embeddings for any text in any language.
+The results can be found in our [results](results/README.md#mmteb-results-multilingual) section.

 - **01/05/2025**: We released backend support for `BPE` and `Unigram` tokenizers, along with quantization and dimensionality reduction.
 New Model2Vec models are now 50% of the original models, and can be quantized to int8 to be 25% of the size, without loss of performance.

 - **12/02/2025**: We released **Model2Vec training**, allowing you to fine-tune your own classification models on top of Model2Vec models.
 Find out more in our [training documentation](https://github.com/MinishLab/model2vec/blob/main/model2vec/train/README.md) and [results](results/README.md#training-results).